PicsArt/picsart-creative-apis-python-sdk/README.md

 # Errors

 If the API returns a 400 HTTP error, it will be translated into an `ApiError` in the SDK.
+If the authentication is not successful it raises `ApiAuthenticationError` error.
 If the pre-validation of the payload fails, the SDK will raise a `ValueError.`
 >>>>>>> 5fbc476 (add apierror)